hal/model-graph/README.md

 RETURN r.address, a.name
 ```

-See https://neo4j.com/docs/cypher-refcard/current/ for a quick reference to the Cypher query language.
+See https://neo4j.com/docs/cypher-refcard/current/ for a quick reference of the Cypher query language.